Japanese Citypop Landscapes via Style Transfer

 My process was:

 I started by getting as close as possible to the target style using the base SDXL model.
 The base model was trained (at great expense) on a wide variety of styles and techniques, so taking advantage of this was the obvious place to start.
-This approach had the benefit of easing the demands on LoRA training, which were only needed to “finish the job”.
+This approach had the benefit of easing the demands on LoRA training, which was only needed to “finish the job”.

 After some experimentation, I found a prompting style which worked reasonably well: